nextstrain/nextclade/packages/nextclade-schemas/README.md

 pip3 install dacite datamodel-code-generator pydantic

+mkdir -p examples/python/lib/

 # Generate Python classes
-datamodel-codegen --input-file-type "jsonschema" --output-model-type "dataclasses.dataclass" --enum-field-as-literal=all --input "output-json.schema.yaml" --output "examples/python/nextclade_output_json.py"
+datamodel-codegen --input-file-type "jsonschema" --output-model-type "dataclasses.dataclass" --enum-field-as-literal=all --input "output-json.schema.yaml" --output "examples/python/lib/nextclade_output_json.py"

+datamodel-codegen --input-file-type "jsonschema" --output-model-type "dataclasses.dataclass" --enum-field-as-literal=all --input "input-pathogen-json.schema.yaml" --output "examples/python/lib/nextclade_input_pathogen_json.py"

 cd examples python/

+# Run the output JSON example which is using the generated Python classes.
+# See packages/nextclade-schemas/examples/python/example_output_json.py
+python3 examples/python/example_output_json.py $path_to_your_output_nextclade_json

-# Run the example which is using the generated Python classes
+# Run the input pathogen JSON example which is using the generated Python classes.
-# See packages/nextclade-schemas/examples/python/example.py
+# See packages/nextclade-schemas/examples/python/example_pathogen_json.py
-python3 examples/python/example.py path/to/your/nextclade.json
+python3 examples/python/example_pathogen_json.py $path_to_your_pathogen_json
 ```

 In this example the generated file `nextclade_output_json.py` will contain the Python dataclasses derived from `output-json.schema.yaml`.
 The example program in `examples/python/example.py` reads the Nextclade output JSON file (produced separately with `nextclade run --output-json ...`) and casts the resulting dict to the generated dataclasses (recursively) types using `dacite` library.
 You can then access to the data in a convenient and type-safe manner, and most text editors should also provide code completions.
-This is especially true for type-safe, compiled languages.
+This approach with dataclasses can be somewhat slow for big inputs, because it requires converting Python dicts into dataclasses.
+You might find another, better solution which fits your use-case better - there are many tools which can understand JSON schema.

 ## Other languages and tools